 Mental coaching in poker is usually reserved for high-stakes players for whom small increases in win-rate pay for the time of qualified coaches.
 Dr. Tricia Cardner is one such coach who has been helping players control their emotions.
 She emphasizes mental exercises that not just strengthen your tolerance of bad luck in poker, but also improve focus, confidence, and motivation.
 Taking a page out of her book, we recommend the following:

-So what types of exercises can you use to recognize bias like Maria Konnikova?
-Breathing, meditating, or taking a completely logical/mathematical approach to the game are great for the sanity of any poker player.
+Breathing, meditating, or taking a completely logical/mathematical approach to the game are all great for the sanity of any poker player.
 And when the fun stops, it’s not a bad idea to just quit for the day.
 But here are a few methods to help you play your absolute A-game:

 Visualization can also let you see possibilities later in the hand that informs strategy right now.
 Take a flop of 6-3-2 when you have 76: it may not seem like your hand is very vulnerable, so a small bet would be fine.
 However, when you picture what your opponent could hold, you quickly realize that they must have either a pair, a straight draw, or cards higher than a 6.
 For this reason, you might want to bet bigger now to protect your hand, as it can be difficult to proceed as additional community cards are brought.